home gif (1446 bytes)

 Mark’s Guitars

 Jim at Noll is an artistic genius and a highly skilled craftsman who, besides buffing and fixing some dings on my 70s Univox “Gimme” Les Paul, restored a badly damage headstock and hand painted part of the logo that was damaged and you can not tell that it was ever damaged.
 It looks just like the one I owned, in the 1970s, the day it came out of the music store.
 He has matched and reshaped necks for me.
 He has painted bodies and refinished necks for me.
 The work always came out better than new.
 I can’t say enough about his work.
-He is the best, period.
+He is the best, period... and now Stephen Fassbender, our bass player, who I met at Noll, does all my electronic modifications (pickups, wiring, MIDI, etc.) and guitar setup.
+His work is also genius.

-Stan (with his knowledge of history and his great stories) does great pickup installation, wiring and setup (we’ve know each other for quite a long time).
-Steve is great too.
-He does pickup installation, wiring and setup.
-And, of course, Ralph is there to help you with anything that you need.
+Stan (with his knowledge of history and his great stories) does great pickup installation, wiring and setup (we’ve know each other for quite a long time), and Bob is there for any amp repair that you need.
 If you need any work done on your guitars, especially your vintage babies, these are the guys to go to.
 I can’t say enough about them and I highly recommend them.

-My other favorite guitars that I use most for recording, rehearsing and performing are: a 1972 Gibson Les Paul Custom, an Epiphone honeyburst Les Paul Standard with Virtual PAFs, a Fender 60s Tele with Kinman 60s Telecaster pickups, an eighties Japanese reissue 1957 Fender Stratocaster (Candy Apple Red) with Seymour Duncan Vintage Rails and a GFS Lil Killer in the bridge position, an Epiphone cherry red Dot (ES335), an Epiphone G-400 Custom (Three pickup Les Paul/SG Custom), an Epiphone ‘66 G-400 SG with Seymour Duncan Phat Cat Humbucker size retrofit P-90 pickups, an Epiphone Limited Edition G-400 “Goldtop“ SG and an Epiphone ‘56 Goldtop Les Paul with P-90s, an ebony Epiphone Classic Les Paul, a Gibson SG Junior and a Gibson Violet Burst SG Goddess, Three different early 90s Yamaha Pacifica guitars (Royal Blue 921 with lace sensors and an Virtual PAF bridge humbucker , Yellow 1221M with a Virtual PAF neck-a class of 55 middle- and a Virtual PAF bridge pickup, and a Red Glitter 1230S with two Q100 P-90 style pickups and a Virtual PAF bridge humbucker), A White Brian May Signature Guitar and a Dillion Brian May Guitar with three Burns Tri-Sonic Pickups, two Ibanez Artcore AFS75T guitars (an electric blue with stock pickups and a turquoise one that Noll installed TV Jones version of the Gretsch HiLo’tron pickups in it and added a volume to the lower bout to make it sound and play like a Gretsch Tennessean) and a Gretsch reissue of the 6122 called The Country Classic (the guitar that George Harrison used on The Ed Sullivan Show in Feb. of 1964).
+Other guitars that I have used, in the past, for recording, rehearsing and performing are: a 1972 Gibson Les Paul Custom, an Epiphone honeyburst Les Paul Standard with Virtual PAFs, a Fender 60s Tele with Kinman 60s Telecaster pickups, an eighties Japanese reissue 1957 Fender Stratocaster (Candy Apple Red) with Seymour Duncan Vintage Rails and a Hot Rails in the bridge position, an Epiphone cherry red Dot (ES335) with Bare Knuckle Filmore pickups, an Epiphone G-400 Custom (Three pickup Les Paul/SG Custom) made to look like Glen Buxton’s (The Alice Cooper Group) SG, an Epiphone ‘66 G-400 SG with Seymour Duncan Phat Cat Humbucker size retrofit P-90 pickups, an Epiphone Limited Edition G-400 “Goldtop“ SG and an Epiphone ‘56 Goldtop Les Paul with P-90s, an ebony Epiphone Classic Les Paul, a Gibson SG Junior and a Gibson Violet Burst SG Goddess, Three different early 90s Yamaha Pacifica guitars (Royal Blue 921 with a Vintage Rails in the middle and P-Rails and in the neck and bridge, Yellow 1221M with a Virtual PAF neck-a class of 55 middle- and a Virtual PAF bridge pickup, and a Red Glitter 1230S with two Q100 P-90 style pickups and a Virtual PAF bridge humbucker), A White Brian May Signature Guitar and a Dillion Brian May Guitar with three Burns Tri-Sonic Pickups, two Ibanez Artcore AFS75T guitars (an electric blue with stock pickups and a turquoise one that Noll installed TV Jones version of the Gretsch HiLo’tron pickups in it and added a volume to the lower bout to make it sound and play like a Gretsch Tennessean) and a Gretsch reissue of the 6122 called The Country Classic (the guitar that George Harrison used on The Ed Sullivan Show in Feb. of 1964).
 An Epiphone 1954 Oxblood Les Paul (Jeff Beck Model), an Epiphone 50th Anniversary 61 SG and an Epiphone 50th anniversary 1960 ltd. edition Les Paul.

 These include my Orange XV-555, with Seymour Duncan Whole Lotta Humbuckers and Ghost loaded Floyd Rose with Stone Tone granite block and my amber XV-900 (ES-335 style), in which I had Mississippi Queen P-90 pickups installed (these, along with my Cherry Sunburst and Honeyburst Epiphone Les Paul Standard Plus Top Pros, have become some of my favorite guitars) and the XV-890 HSS, in purple (amazing build quality...total shred machine, but beautiful feel and looks), with a Dimarzio Mo' Joe Humbucker in the bridge, two Satch Track pickups and a Ghost Loaded Floyd Rose installed by Jim at Noll.
 I also own an XV-890 dual humbucker in sunburst, and a Cherryburst XV-510 Carved Top Quilted maple (Les Paul style), an XV-560 ( hollow body Les Paul with F holes), with TV Jones Magnatron, TV Classic pickups and Ghost System, an XV-910 (Casino type guitar), an orange XV-620 (Tele style hollow body) with hot pickups and Ghost Loaded bridge and a candy apple red JT-100 (Jazzmaster style guitar) with hot pickups.